dblarons/haskell-shell/README.md

-## Hash - Haskell, a Shell; or, Hashkell

-#### Team Members with their vunetid

-Aaron Smith `smithah4`

-#### Project Description

-- Run a command in foreground.
-[DONE]

-- Builtins

-  - `cd`: change directory has to be run on the main thread, otherwise the directory doesn't get changed because the thread that changed directory gets killed.
-[DONE]

-  - `exit`: exit needs to be run on the main thread, for the same reasons that cd needs to be run there.
-[DONE]

-  - `help`: help needs to be a builtin because it is specific to my application.
-[DONE]

-  - `|` (pipe operator): the pipe operator will be a builtin.
-It will take the text output from one command and pass it to another command.
-[DONE]

-  - `>` (I/O redirection operator): the redirection operator will allow the user to take stdout and redirect it into a file.
-Can redirect between files.
-[DONE]

-  - Environment variable management: `export`, `printenv`.
-[DONE]

-  - Bindkey for choosing between emacs and vi editing modes.

-- Config file: Allow configuration of a PATH variable and other, user-defined, variables to be loaded when a shell is spawned.
-[DONE]

-- Auto complete (Dr. Otte says: "See readline").
-[DONE]

-#### Overview

-Parsing things was very important in my project.
-In particular, parsing commands into my Pipeline format and parsing the .hashrc dotfile were made much easier by using haskell.

-My Pipeline type made it easy to recursively evaluate a pipeline in a Haskell-esque manner.
-The pipeline type contains a command, a file name, or a pipe.
-Each pipe contains two ends, each of which must be a command, a file name, or another pipe.

-#### Operating System Concepts

-Forking, exec'ing, waiting, and piping are all present in my project.

-#### Error Conditions

-- failed foreground commands should not auto-restart and should instead simply notify the user.
-[DONE]

-- If concurrent background processes are running and one fails, have some way to identify it so that the user knows which of the background processes failed.
-[DONE]

-#### Milestones

-March 24 – Submit a report about the design.

-April 9 – Status update and submit a set of slides describing what I have done up to this point.

-April 21 – Final report.

-#### Expected Schedule/Timeline

-March 24 - Finish the first bullet point.

-April 9 - Finish the second and third bullet points.

-April 18 - Have the final bullet point finished.

-#### Language and OS Used

-Haskell.
-I'm writing on OSX, but it should work on Linux distros also.
+## A Shell in Haskell

+#### Forward

+This project was created as part of a final project for the Operating Systems class at Vanderbilt University.
+One of the project choices was to implement a simple shell that supported a variety of commands (described below).
+I used Haskell because I thought it would be interesting to apply functional programming to a type of program that generally requires keeping a lot of state and doing tons of IO.
+The result is far from perfect, but the insights I had into programming in Haskell, programming with state, and my own design capabilities were well worth the experience.

+#### Built-In Commands

+- `cd`: Change directory is a built-in because it must be run in the parent process.
+Running it in the child is useless as the parent will still remain in the same directory as before when the child process is killed.

+- `exit`: Exit needs to be a built-in for the same reasons as `cd`.

+- `help`: Help is a built-in because its functionality is specific to my shell.

+- `|` (pipe operator): The pipe operator is a builtin.
+It takes the text output from one command and passes it to another command.
+Built-in commands can also be piped to/from.

+- `>` (I/O redirection operator): I/O redirection is implemented in one
+  direction only.
+It allows the user to take stdout and redirect it into a file.
+It can also redirect between files.

+- `bindkey`: Allows the user to shoose between Emacs and Vi editing line editing modes.

+- `export`: Used for making new environment variables or modifying existing ones.

+- `printenv`: Print all environment variables that have been set.

+#### External Commands

+As long as a program is on your PATH, it can be run within this shell.

+#### Config File

+A config dotfile can be used with this shell.
+It should be named `.hashrc` and be placed in the users home directory (e.g. `~/.hashrc`).

+The `export` and `bindkey` commands can be used in the definition of the `.hashrc` file.
+It does not support any shell scripting.

+#### Autocomplete

+The shell supports autocomplete.
+Press tab to complete a command.

+#### Design

+One of the most interested aspects of my design is the pipeline I parsed a shell command into.
+This pipeline consists of a few typeclasses (interfaces in OO lingo) that can can be operated on uniformly.
+This allowed me to treat piping, file redirection, built-in, and external commands the same when executing them.
+These commands get built up into a linked list of sorts, which can then be recursively evaluated from left to right, passing the output of each command as the input to the next command.

+One of the problem with this model was a result of Haskell's functional design.
+The next command in the sequence would begin running before the prior one had finished.
+I unfortunately had to explicitly wait for the child process for each command to end before evaluating the next command in the sequence.

+#### Background Tasks

+Support for background tasks was broken when I implemented piping.
+I have yet to fix it.

+#### Known Problems

+In addition to background tasks not yet working, a few other (known) issues exist in this shell:

+1. Running the shell inside of itself results in it recursively calling itself into infinity.
+I do not recommend that you try this.

+2. Running the shell as your user shell breaks pipelining.
+It also breaks Tmux and Vim.

+3. The shell does not play nicely with Vim's Syntastic plugin (and therefore YouCompleteMe as well).

 #### Project setup